IRobL/myblog/_posts/2019-03-19-kubernetes-on-bare-metal.markdown

 ref:  https://www.admintome.com/blog/connecting-to-your-kubernetes-cluster-remotely/

-When you installed microk8s, it created an important configuration file at `/snap/microk8s/current/configs/kubelet.config`.
+When you installed microk8s, sometimes it will create an important configuration file at `/snap/microk8s/current/configs/kubelet.config`.
 That file, believe it or not, is how you log into kubernetes.
+If you don't see that file, then run the command `microk8s.config` to print the config file to your terminal.
 To enable your development laptop to login, simply copy this file to your dev machines `~/.kube/config` file and you're good to go!
 Kubernete's support for 'users' is terribly limited right now, so simply enjoy admin and be glad you don't work for an enterprise company that wants you to email support teams to create users for you and email you config files back ;)

 ```